 Key Takeaways

-- Cancer is a disease that causes your cells to mutate uncontrollably, which inhibits their ability to function properly.
+• Cancer is a disease that causes cells to mutate uncontrollably, inhibiting their ability to function properly.

-- Medicare Part AMedicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. will cover cancer treatments and services while you are admitted to an inpatient facility.
+• Medicare Part A will cover cancer treatments and services while you are admitted to an inpatient facility.

-- Medicare covers many different forms of cancer treatment, such as chemotherapy, tumor excisions, and radiation therapy.
+• Medicare covers many forms of cancer treatment, such as chemotherapy, tumor excisions, and radiation therapy.

 What Is Cancer?